Please contact Alan through Playwrights' Studio.

 Alan McKendrick is a writer, director and translator working across theatre, film and opera.

-Recent stage work as writer/director includes a large-scale durational adaptation of Alexander Trocchi's cult novel Cain's Book for Untitled Projects; the multi-location site-specific performance project Emancipation Acts which featured a 65-strong cast and took place across the Merchant City as part of the Glasgow 2014 Commonwealth Games Cultural Programme; The James Dean Death Scene (Tron, Glasgow & Traverse, Edinburgh.
-Winner Arches Award For Stage Directors), Finished With Engines (Arches, Glasgow.
-Final-Shortlisted Meyer-Whitworth Award.
-Revived Traverse Edinburgh Festival), The Bad Drive Well (Arches), a reversioning of Thomas Middleton & William Rowley's The Changeling (Òran Mór) and a translation of Ödön von Horvàth's Kasimir & Karoline (National Theatre Of Scotland).
+Stage work as writer/director includes a large-scale durational adaptation of Alexander Trocchi's cult novel Cain's Book for Untitled Projects; the multi-location site-specific performance project Emancipation Acts which featured a 65-strong cast and took place across the Merchant City as part of the Glasgow 2014 Commonwealth Games Cultural Programme; The James Dean Death Scene (Tron, Glasgow & Traverse, Edinburgh.
+Winner Arches Award For Stage Directors); Finished With Engines (Arches, Glasgow; final-shortlisted Meyer-Whitworth Award; revived Traverse Edinburgh Festival); The Bad Drive Well (Arches), a reversioning of Thomas Middleton & William Rowley's The Changeling (Òran Mór); and a translation of Ödön von Horvàth's Kasimir & Karoline (National Theatre Of Scotland).

-Film work as writer/director includes the 20min narrative installation loop Violence Was Offered, made with bespoke stills by photographer Tobias Feltus (Playwrights' Studio Scotland Writers Projects/Arches), 14min musical/narrative work The Animal Sculpture Sinfonia Tunes Down (Seventeen Gallery Aberdeen/ACES) & 5min short It's Been Emotional (Glasgow International/Glasgow Gallery Of Modern Art).
+Film work as writer/director includes the 20-minute narrative installation loop Violence Was Offered, made with bespoke stills by photographer Tobias Feltus (Playwrights' Studio Scotland Writers Projects/Arches), 14-minute musical/narrative work The Animal Sculpture Sinfonia Tunes Down (Seventeen Gallery Aberdeen/ACES) and five-minute short It's Been Emotional (Glasgow International/Glasgow Gallery Of Modern Art).

 Alan was formerly Playwrights' Studio Writer-In-Residence with Untitled Projects and the Arches, and has made further work with various organisations including Hebbel Am Ufer Berlin, Volksbühne Berlin, Internationales Forum Berlin, Tramway, Ankur, Dundee Contemporary Arts, Cry Parrot, Horsecross Arts, Theatre 503, Northern Stage and Riot Group.